cruzj6/gosomewhere/README.md

 # go-somewhere
 An API for location and coordinates.
-Written to learn golang.
+Written to learn golang